 Migrating company data to the cloud is often a primary goal for modern organizations.
 In fact, by 2018, 60% of organizations’ IT infrastructure will be cloud-based, according to IDG’s Enterprise Cloud Computing Survey.
-Cloud infrastructure comes with many benefits, including—but not limited to—reducing IT budgets, improved data security, endless opportunities for application integration, and worldwide accessibility from anywhere with mobile devices.
+Cloud infrastructure comes with many benefits, including—but not limited to—reducing IT budgets, improved data security, endless opportunities for application integration, and worldwide accessibility with mobile devices.

 Cloud provider Microsoft Azure markets themselves as “a growing collection of integrated cloud services that developers and IT professionals use to build, deploy, and manage applications through our global network of datacenters.”
 If you’re getting ready to move your data to Microsoft Azure or already have, here are five best practices for Azure we recommend to get the most out of your cloud security:

 Regardless of whether your databases and folders are encrypted, and regardless of the storage location, you should always encrypt your information at the file level.
 This ensures protection for internal and external data, both in transit and at rest.

 It’s vital to ensure you’re using trusted encryption technologies to secure your data in the cloud.
 Consider implementing a secure cloud file transfer or managed file transfer (MFT) solution that protects folders with AES 256-bit encryption, as well as encrypts file transfers over AS2, FTPS, HTTPS, SFTP, and SCP protocols using SSL and SSH.
 Enterprise MFT solutions, like GoAnywhere MFT, offer a FIPS 140-2 Compliance Mode for organizations who must use FIPS 140-2 compliant ciphers for their encryption processes.